Yeah, those Grammys — the Grammy® Awards. But interesting as it is, the story takes a bit of background.

 An Odd Gallery

-It sure didn’t look like any art gallery I’ve ever seen: the first thing I noticed was a small recording studio.
+It sure didn’t look like any art gallery I’d ever seen: the first thing I noticed was a small recording studio.
 The open office had dozens of autographed photos of really well-known recording artists — top names in the business.
 I pondered, then rejected, the possibility that so many musicians had made the trek to this tiny studio to record.

 As we looked around, I saw a Grammy Award.
 And then another …and another.
 And then a stack of parts for Grammys.
 As I was absorbing what I was seeing, the owner of the place popped out to greet us.